xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

   ![xc5_fecommerce_generate_prod_feed_w_id.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/xc5_fecommerce_generate_prod_feed_w_id.png)

   It will take some time to generate a Product Feed URL depending on the overall store inventory.
-Once the process is completed, copy the _Product Feed URL_ that has been generated and paste it into the appropriate field when creating a new catalog at https://www.facebook.com/products/catalogs/new.
+Once the process is completed, copy the _Product Feed URL_ that has been generated and paste it into the appropriate field when specifying a source of products for your catalog (https://www.facebook.com/products/catalogs/new).

   ![xc5_fecommerce_url_generated.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/xc5_fecommerce_url_generated.png)